user-sbd/dev/notes/personal/music/wow.md

-demons whisper, shadows slink, pour more purple, watch me sink karmas cold, it bites, it stings, debts i owe done broke ma wings pills dissolve, my pain be vast, dreams turn to completed tasks these pills a mask for the pain i feel someone just break my seal fuck the world im on my own heart colder than this chrome
+demons whisper, shadows slink, pour more purple, watch me sink karmas cold, it bites, it stings, debts i owe done broke ma wings pills dissolve, my pain be vast, dreams turn to completed tasks these pills a mask for the pain i pray someone just break my seal fuck the world im on my own heart colder than this chrome
 used to call these streets my home but they carved me to the bone